 Here’s a quick example of how everything should work, here we’re using NordVPN for our BBC iPlayer access.

-Which NordVPN Server for iPlayer?
+Which NordVPN iPlayer Server Should You Use?

-Not every server is configured specifically for use with BBC iPlayer although most should work fine.
+Not every server is configured specifically for use with BBC iPlayer although most UK servers should work fine.
 However the IT support do optimize servers for accessing the UK’s largest media site simply because it’s so popular.

-Don’t use the Auto Connect feature to allocate you a UK based server if you want to watch the BBC instead try one of these servers –
+Don’t use the Auto Connect feature to allocate you a UK based server if you want to watch the BBC iPlayer instead try one of these servers –

 To find a specific server, click on the magnifier glass icon and search for server name or number.